UPDATED FOR THE NEW BAR EXAM FORMAT

 As for annotating the articles themselves, I’m not a big fan of highlighting parts of the text itself, I prefer to circle or underline, but this is really a matter of personal preference.
 And in that respect, less is more.
 If everything is highlighted, underlined, or circled; it’s like nothing is.

-Get into the habit as of the first day of Bar School or whenever you get your codes to make links between pertinent articles and complete the indexes.
+Get into the habit as of the first day of your studying to make links between pertinent articles and complete the indexes.
 What do I mean when I say complete the indexes?
 Well, sometimes only some of the article numbers are contained in an index entry.
 If ever, you find some article numbers are missing, just add them in.
 If you don’t the index entry you are looking for, you unfortunately cannot write an entry as this would contravene the “no writing” (other than numbers) in your codes rule.
 Rather, I would add the article numbers next to the entries I looked up, hoping that I would follow the same logic next time I tried to look up the same concept.
 This is very important in your Business Law code (especially if you use the Yvon Blais version as their index is woefully inadequate and needs a lot of work.)
 And on the subject of annotations, I found a 0.3 mm lead pencil particularly practical as it writes quite small which leaves space for more notations.
 My favourite is the Kuru Toga 0.3 mm lead pencil.